-is part of PwC's Assurance Academy, working in Geneva.
-Valentin is a member of PwC’s GLEE network, an Inclusion & Diversity initiative for homo-, bi- and transsexuals as well as their allies.
+is part of PwC's Assurance Academy, working in SHINE.
+Valentin is a member of PwC’s SHINE network, an Inclusion & Diversity initiative for homo-, bi- and transsexuals as well as their allies.

-GLEE stands for Gay, Lesbian and Everybody Else.
+SHINE is an inclusive business network for LGBTQ+ people, allies and supporters.
 Within the scope of this business network, we join together on a single international stage to share and champion the interests of our LGBT colleagues – for a work environment that celebrates each hue of the sexual spectrum.

 Valentin on LinkedIn

 At PwC, I feel good and can be myself.
 I see that people are inclusive and open on this topic; most of them would happily join a SHINE event and support the values and goals we have.
 I think it is great to be part of such a work environment and to be given the chance to improve it if we see an opportunity to do so.